 - d.
 Four letters of appraisal and recommendation from persons qualified to speak with authority about the applicant's professional abilities and personal characteristics.
 At least two of these letters must come from faculty in the applicant's most recent academic program of study.
-When the applicant has not completed that program of study, a statement of status in that program also is required. - Graduate Admissions reviews the application file and, if applicant qualifies for admission to Graduate Programs, forwards the file (including all materials listed above) to the appropriate Program Coordinator in the Department of Psychology and Counseling. - 4.
+When the applicant has not completed that program of study, a statement of status in that program also is required.
+Note: Applicants to the school psychology track must have their references complete the A-State School Psychology Application Evaluation form rather than letters.
+This form is available as a download on the A-State Department of Psychology and Counseling School Psychology webpage. - e.
+Applicants to the school psychology track must provide verification of clearance of the Arkansas Child Maltreatment Central Registry Check. - Graduate Admissions reviews the application file and, if applicant qualifies for admission to Graduate Programs, forwards the file (including all materials listed above) to the appropriate Program Coordinator in the Department of Psychology and Counseling. - 4.
 The appropriate Ed.S.
 Program Committee reviews the application file.
 This committee evaluates all materials submitted by the applicant and decides whether the applicant has the essential qualities to warrant an interview with the Committee. - 5.
 Applicants who qualify for an interview appear before the Committee, which then decides whether the applicant meets program requirements and expectations.
-If an applicant is approved for admission to the program, the committee sets any conditions of admission and appoints an academic adviser.

-NOTE: The school psychology track only accepts students in the fall semester of each semester of each academic year.
-Therefore, individuals who are applying for acceptance into the school psychology track of the program must submit their entire application to Graduate Admissions no later than April 15.
+If an applicant is approved for admission to the program, the committee sets any conditions of admission and appoints an academic adviser. - NOTE: The school psychology track only accepts students in the fall semester of each semester of each academic year.
+Therefore, individuals who are applying for acceptance into the school psychology track of the program must submit their entire application to Graduate Admissions by February 15.